mattpolicastro/The-Smart-phone--Self/Meta/Outline.md

 ## re-writing the self

 McLuhan showed us how extensively we have rewritten ourselves, while Haraway showed us the freedom of moving away from binaries.
 ANT and API's. media studies will be critical to understanding the transformations occurring within the self. there is the very real threat of media and technological progress completely outstripping our biology, which still moves slowly. but our conclusions regarding the smartphones are as such: the possibilities offered by cyborg theory are encouraging to say the least. class consciousness within the consumer society is the ultimate end goal, but that process is a long one. the first step is to subvert the means of consumption: jailbreaking phones, remixing content, pushing back against the corporatist influence as manifested by corporations themselves and the state.

+- Thus, this book became a study of a culture in the making.
+A computer culture that in one way or another touches us all.
+And because it affects our lives in so many ways, this book takes its questions about this nascent culture from many perspectives.

+Sherry Turkle.
+The Second Self: Computers and the Human Spirit (p.
+23).
+Kindle Edition.